annotation/text-fabric/tf/docs/about/code.md

 This interface be served by a local web server provided with data from a TF app.
 (`tf.browser.start`, `tf.browser.kernel` and `tf.browser.web`).

+## Static Web interface

+(`tf.client`) There is also a static browser interface: you can build a set of static HTML pages with Javascript files out of a corpus, which has a search interface of a different kind than `tf.search`.

 ## Volumes and collections